 - "Inside the cabin, you’re surrounded by a well-appointed interior with new redesigned seats, and more space for rear-seat passengers." -- Road and Track

 - "Audi claims a fraction more shoulder room front and rear, but the differences are marginal at best.
 Nevertheless, it remains one of the most spacious cars in the class, with ample room for a quartet of 6-footers.
 In this respect, the jump from A4 to A6 is both significant and welcome." -- Inside Line

-The new A6 carries many of the Audi A7’s styling elements and electronic features, which reviewers absolutely love.
-Premium Plus and Prestige-trimmed A6 models include Audi’s MMI Navigation plus and Audi Connect, which uses a SIM card in the dash to turn the A6 into a wireless hotspot that supports up to eight Wi-Fi-enabled devices.
+The 2012 A6 carries many of the Audi A7’s styling elements and electronic features, which reviewers absolutely love.
+Premium Plus and Prestige-trimmed A6 models include Audi’s MMI Navigation plus and Audi Connect, which uses a SIM card in the dash to turn the A6 into a wireless hot spot that supports up to eight Wi-Fi-enabled devices.
 Additionally, the navigation system can use the Internet connection to display Google Earth views instead of the usual maps and graphics.

 Other tech marvels include an optional 15-speaker Bang & Olufsen stereo that pumps out 1,300 watts.
-Reviewers note that this system is pricey at $5,900, but also say that it’s among the best sound systems available.
+Reviewers say that it’s among the best sound systems available.

 - "The wood-grain trim comes in two versions, one glossy and the other a rougher, more realistic wood feel.
 I have never gotten excited over veneers before, but this trim is unmatched on any production vehicle.
 It really might be from the future." -- The Detroit News

 - "Audi's routing algorithm (navigation) does not do a very good job of avoiding traffic jams.
 Only the top trim level offers branded audio systems." -- CNET